Australia So Much to See

 Stylidium androsaceum

 Tiny white triggerplant with a serrated edge to top petals and darker coloured markings near centre with several flowers to a stem on a low growing plant from a base foliage rosette (at right), and can have varying amounts or tinges of pink.
 These tiny flowers are between one and two centimetres long.
 They fold shut like a book at night.
 Top right shows partially folded.
+They have a nectary spur at the rear of the flower.

 Spring